NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 On the other hand, USD was designed for large-scale, complex productions that require sophisticated data management and cross-application collaboration. glTF is designed for fast performance and low overhead, making it ideal for use in real-time graphics and gaming.
 USD, on the other hand, is designed to support large-scale, complex productions, and may have a higher overhead compared to glTF.

+ECS is not "one size fits all" solution for evey game, however certain game genres benefit from ECS much more then others, in particular:
+- City builders (lots of things going on).
+- Sandboxes (lots of tiny things need processing every frame).
+- Some strategy games (while not the majority, some can use thousands or dozen of thousands of game units at the same time).
+- Other AAA games with lots of content going on.
+[61]

 [50]